Episode 6: Michael Barbe, Principal, Medaron Consulting

 Julio Martínez-Clark: Okay.
 That's for Brazil, what about the other major markets like Mexico, Colombia.

 Michael Barbe: So that's the toughest.
 The easiest is Colombia.
-Colombia is the only country that allows a foreign company to be the owner of the registration, and it's very simple process.
+Colombia is the only country that allows a foreign company to be the owner of the registration, and it's a very simple process.
 So, as an American or as any foreign company, you can already own the registration that brings big values.
-Typically throughout most emerging markets you have to have a local entity that owns the registration, and they require this primarily for post market surveillance issues.
+Typically throughout most emerging markets, you have to have a local entity that owns the registration, and they require this primarily for post-market surveillance issues.
 They want to know who they can go to in the event that there is an issue with a product.
 Colombia however, allows a foreign company to register and be the owner of the registration, in which case whenever you are the owner of the registration, you can name whatever distributors you want, and that's important cause distributors are essentially sales organizations and some perform well and some don't, and you need to ideally have the ability to make changes if you need to.
 So, Colombia normally takes about six months, six or seven months, and the cost is also, that's one of the factors we have to look at, the cost is also a lot less, you can register in Colombia for under $10,000, whereas Brazil right now is running roughly about a 100,000 reales, so it's a somewheres around $35,000 the cost of registering products.
 So that covers Colombia and Brazil is the two extremes and sort of in between is Mexico and Argentina, in both take roughly about a year to do the registration.
 By the way, as long as we're talking about hosting both Mexico and Argentina, roughly about 10, maybe $12,000 to conduct a registration.
-Again, depending on what the class of the product is and then that'll affect obviously the timeline, these timelines throughout our primarily for surgical products, which tend to be class three, in Brazil, they add another class that class four, which is their highest risk stratification, but that ends up being class three in most other countries, but as long as we're talking about regulatory in the strategy related to regulatory, I think one of the most important things is the ability to have control over that registration in case you want to make changes in your local market.
+Again, depending on what the class of the product is and then that'll affect obviously the timeline, these timelines throughout our primarily for surgical products, which tend to be class three, in Brazil, they add another class, class four, which is their highest risk stratification, but that ends up being class three in most other countries, but as long as we're talking about regulatory in the strategy related to regulatory, I think one of the most important things is the ability to have control over that registration in case you want to make changes in your local market.
 In Brazil, there are hosting companies as they're called, are usually some kind of a regulatory company or a law firm where they will register on your behalf, but they are noncommercial entities.
 They do not actually conduct sales.
 What they do is they enter into contracts with their principals and that obligates them to act as the principal's proxy in the countries.
 So, you can end up owning your registration by proxy in Brazil, in Mexico, and Argentina I haven't done it, but I understand that it can do it, and that's very important, especially Brazil being as big and as fragmented as a market as it is or just as large as a market as it is.
 You have one distributor that may have a very strong and say the Rio area or even the Rio and Sao Paulo area that are relatively close to each other, but it's a big country and they may not necessarily have the reach out to other peripheral markets on the north and the south of the country.
 So, have owning the registration and giving yourself the option to name even more than one distributor for a given country, even Mexico, Mexico has, you know, the Mexico City area, but then there's also the Monterrey area up north and one distributor that's effective in one region may not necessarily be effective in the other.
 So, a good regulatory strategy how so has to take into consideration the potential for owning or controlling the registrations through a proxy, and it gives you a significant leg up.
 The downside that comes with that is the cost, if you name a distributor who is willing to undertake to pay for the cost of the registration, well then that's an expense that the principal does not need to incur and of course after that own the registration and if you ever want to take it back, it's a process and it's an expense, so you manage that.
-In the case of Brazil, I think it's extremely valuable, but it's also a big nut to crack the $40,000 expense that is essentially up front, and then you have to wait over a year to be able to register your products.
+In the case of Brazil, I think it's extremely valuable, but it's also a big nut to crack the $40,000 expense that is essentially upfront, and then you have to wait over a year to be able to register your products.
 So, it's one of those factors within the overall go to market strategy.

 Julio Martínez-Clark: Excellent answer, Mike.
 Thank you for that, and I like to add something about Colombia; you mentioned six months and I have some great news for listeners, INVIMA, which is Colombia as equivalent to the FDA, the Ministry of Health recently issued a mandate where they are obligated to respond to your submission with a 90 days.
 So, if you have a very solid submission dossier package, you should get approval in 90 days.